"The Wrong Choice"

 The Las Cruces, NM Writer's Group and the new Pens of the West Writer's Group in Las Cruces, NM--all talented groups of men and women writers--have been a Godsend in critiquing this novel.
 Their input has made me a better writer, and I appreciate them tremendously.

-UPDATE--October, 2019: I have changed the name of the title from "Beware the Choices You Make," to "ONE MORE Choice."
+UPDATE--October, 2019: I have changed the name of the title AGAIN! from "Beware the Choices You Make," to "ONE MORE Choice."
 I LOVE IT and plan to keep it.
 Two, I am still happy with my "choice" for the 4th book cover (YAY!).
 Three, I am close to asking BETA readers to read the manuscript and offer up their opinions.
 I will approach my book club and ask for a couple of volunteers.

 UPDATE--July, 2019: Three major changes come to light.
 One, I have changed the name of the title from, "ONE MORE TEAR," to "Beware the Choices You Make."
 Two, I changed the book cover for the 4th, and hopefully final, time.
 Three, I have decided to self-publish my book when it is ready to publish.